bhaavanmerchant/challenge-problems/fruit-phone-maker/Question2/README.md

 However, given that strict assumption required, which may not be true for non-parametric data, I preferred to use the bin packing solution which is approximately correct.

+## Scale
+Given the requirements, this solution is able to produce results for millions of user ids and thousands of partition.
+However, given the choice of python as a language, a massive penalty is being incurred in serializing and deserializing nd_arrays to pyobjects, which slows down the computation a little bit.
+Given that this cost is a one time cost, this algorithm is still tractable.
+However, I would prefer to use Scala / Java which would allow the data to be accessed at minimal copying cost, and would integrate well with the Spark infrastructure, when building a production system.
+Ability to use vectorization (AVX), through these languages, will provide significant boost to performance.

+Furthermore, I would consider dividng the data into as many cores / threads, and then ask each executor to bin pack a chunk of data into an equal fraction of bins.
+Potentially, using GPU's multi cores (or similar hardware accelerators) is also an option, and we can write kernels to distribute work on them.

 ## Results
 For large numpy generated data, spread over 10k partitions, we are able to achieve 99%+ packing efficiency.